 At the discretion of WCU, a prospective applicant may be admitted with "Conditional Acceptance" status when the applicant has declared in writing and demonstrated that the applicant is admissible, even though all of the necessary documentation has not been provided.
 Applicants who fail to satisfy the requirements for full admissions are judged to have potential for success in a degree program or have potential for success to provide all requirements documents by the Admissions Department, may be granted conditional admissions.
 Determination will be made on a case-by-case basis.
-Students accepted on conditional status will remain on conditional status until successfully completing specified number of credit hours outlined in the Acceptance letter and the prospective applicant will have two (2) quarters to submit all requirement documents outlined on the Acceptance Letter.
+Students accepted on conditional status will remain on conditional status until successfully completing specified number of credit hours outlined in the Acceptance letter and the prospective applicant will have two (2) semesters to submit all requirement documents outlined on the Acceptance Letter.

-Undergraduate Program Graduation Requirements
+Bachelor of Arts Program Graduation Requirements

-To graduate with the Bachelor of Arts or Bachelor of Science degree, the student must:
+To graduate with the Bachelor of Art degree the student must:

 - 1. Complete all required course units for the degree and course work with a minimum cumulative grade point average of 2.0. - 2.
-Complete the refund policy - 3. general education and major requirements. - 4.
-Demonstrate the development of Christian character as evidenced by the Christian Service and Student Life departments. - 5.
-Complete the last 180 hours of coursework at WCU. - 6.
-Make application for the degree, fulfill all financial obligations to the school, and participate in graduation ceremonies. - 7.
-Settled all financial obligation to WCU. - 8.
-Successfully completed senior thesis.
+Complete the required general education, Bible, theology, ministry, Christian service, and major requirements. - 3.
+Demonstrate the development of Christian character as evidenced by the Christian Service and Student Life departments.

+- 4. Complete the last 90 hours of coursework at WCU. - 5.
+Make application for the degree, fulfill all financial obligations to the school, and participate in graduation ceremonies. - 6.
+Settled all financial obligation to the WCU.

-Graduate Program Graduation Requirements
+MAR Program Graduation Requirements

-A candidate for the Masters of Arts in Religion Degree shall have:
+A candidate for the MAR Degree shall have:

-- 1. Successfully completed an approved MAR program with a minimum cumulative grade point average of 2.5 or better, while having received no more than two (2) letter grades of less than a B or two grades of B-, C+, or C. - 2.
-Successfully completed either the thesis or project option. - 3.
+- 1. Successfully completed an approved M.A. program with a minimum cumulative grade point average of 2.5 or better, while having received no more than two (2) letter grades of less than a B or two grades of B-, C+, or C. - 2.
+Successfully completed either the integrative seminar, field education, thesis/or project option. - 3.
 Filed all the necessary graduation forms in accordance with the timetable provided by MAR. - 4.
 Successfully completed all degree requirements within the maximum time limit allowed six (6) years, or within an officially approved time extension. - 5.
-Settled all financial obligations to WCU.
+Settled all financial obligations to the WCU.